 Flip the Part or Flip the Tool?

 Sometimes, a little out-of-the-box thinking is all it takes to solve a big workholding problem.
-Gerard Vacio, workholding product manager here at BIG KAISER, offers this solution to just such a problem about holding very large workpieces.
+John Zaya, workholding product manager here at BIG KAISER, offers this solution to just such a problem about holding very large workpieces.

 “Whenever I am asked to offer workholding solutions for very large work, I consider flipping the tool and not the workpiece.
 The time required to unclamp a large part and use a crane to flip it can be extensive, and flipping the tool by using an angle head might be more cost-effective,” he says.
 “Form and positional tolerances are also improved when multiple faces of a large workpiece are machined in one setup.
 The workholding task might be to design a methodology to hold large parts without obstructing access to features on multiple faces.
 Five-sided access would be best.”